HOW TO PARTICIPATE:

 Judging is an integral part of the History Day process.
 The feedback that students get is critical to their growth as researchers.
 Most of the students will not pursue history as their college major or career choice, but the skills that students use in creating their History Day projects will apply to any college and career path they choose.
 The National WWII Museum is always looking for judges who possess knowledge of history and great communication skills.
 You do not need a Ph.D. in history to serve as a judge.
 The most important part of the judging process is communication skills.
 Students will want clear suggestions for how to improve their project.

 A light breakfast and lunch is provided for judges.
 In addition, The National WWII Museum and its regional partners provide all judging forms, instructions, and other materials.
-Please contact Nathan Huegen at email@example.com for more information.
+Please contact Collin Makamson at firstname.lastname@example.org for more information.

 The Victory Gardens of WWII